Welcome to the 6th International Developmental Pediatrics Association (IDPA) Congress 2025

 Dr. Pacifico is a developmental and behavioral pediatrician.
 She is a Full professor in the College of Medicine, De La Salle Medical Health Sciences Institute, a consultant/clinician and Chair for Hospital Services of the Department of Pediatrics in the De La Salle University Medical Center in Cavite, Philippines.
 Also active in training and mentoring fellows at the Brother Miguel Febres Cordero Neurodevelopmental Center, she continues to involve herself in research and advocacies in the promotion of child development and behavior in Filipino children, collaborating with local government units in various community programs involving children and adolescents with special needs.

-Revan Mustafayev
+Revan Mustafa

 Turkey

 Dr. Revan Mustafa is a developmental pediatrician who has devoted his professional career to implementation and dissemination of healthcare services related to supporting early childhood development.
 He is an international Guide for Monitoring Child Development (GMCD) trainer, and has supported Azerbaijan, Kyrgyzstan, and Turkmenistan in training national GMCD trainers.
 He is committed to supporting regional healthcare professionals in building their skills and competencies necessary for addressing developmental difficulties.
-Dr. Mustafa is one of WHO and UNICEF consultants in ECD in Europe and Central Asia region, and a secretarial board member of International Developmental Pediatrics Association (IDPA).
+Dr. Mustafa is one of WHO and UNICEF consultants in ECD in Europe and Central Asia region, and an executive board member of International Developmental Pediatrics Association (IDPA).

 Roopa Srinivasan